-Doug Thorpe was appointed to manage the new studio, remaining Jaguar’s most senior stylist until 1984, but his direct influence remains unclear.
+Doug Thorpe was appointed to manage the new studio, remaining Jaguar’s most senior stylist until 1984.
 Two men would carry out the bulk of the preliminary styling work.
-Chris Greville-Smith, who would later join Austin Rover, and George Thomson, who subsequently led the team at Land-Rover.
+Chris Greville-Smith, who would later join Austin Rover, and George Thomson, who subsequently joined Land-Rover.
 The longest serving Jaguar stylist was Chris Holtum, who ultimately became head of interior design.
 Other notable figures who would contribute to XJ40 included Roger Zimrec, Cliff Ruddell and Keith Helfet.
-Standing on the shoulders of a styling colossus, this small team got to work, amidst a lot of trial and a great deal of error.
+Standing on the shoulders of a styling giant, this small team got to work, amidst a lot of trial and a great deal of error.

-Studies for XJ40 were initiated in late 1972, and once stylists had got some of their more outré ideas out of their systems, they knuckled down.
-Earlier that year, the XJ-S’ visuals had been frozen for production, and unsurprisingly, its influence was keenly felt; initial XJ40 styling studies featuring a similar frontal treatment, incorporating the surfacing and flattened wing crown line that would define the controversial GT’s shape.
+Studies for XJ40 were initiated in late 1972.
+Earlier that year, the XJ-S’ visuals had been frozen for production, and unsurprisingly, its influence was keenly felt – initial XJ40 styling studies featuring a similar frontal treatment, incorporating the surfacing and flattened wing crown line that would define the controversial GT’s shape.

-Knight was determined this proposal would be seen by BLMC’s Lord Stokes and John Barber in the best possible light, and one bright October morning, the full-sized styling model was presented outside the Browns Lane Experimental shop; Knight reportedly continuing to finesse the model as it was being wheeled out.
+Much of this was the work of Doug Thorpe, but despite looking quite promising in quarter scale, the team’s inexperience showed as they struggled to successfully enlarge it.
+As work progressed, the characteristic rear quarter haunch was altered in favour of a more linear form language.
+This revised layout progressed during 1973.
+Knight was determined this proposal would be seen by BLMC’s Lord Stokes and John Barber in the best possible light, and one bright October morning, the full-sized styling model was presented outside the Browns Lane Experimental shop.
 Now it was up to BLMC’s managerial double act to decide…